 Skills for Care recruitment and retention information

 There is strong evidence from Skills for Care that values-based recruitment results in lower staff turnover.
-There is a wealth of information on the Skills for Care website, including the Secrets of Success research of employers with less than 10% staff turnover and Finding and Keeping Workers.
+There is a wealth of information on the Skills for Care website, including the Secrets of Success research of employers with less than 10% staff turnover.